EMV: EMV certificates

 To verify the authenticity of payment cards, EMV certificates are used.
 The EMV Certificate Authority issues digital certificates to payment card issuers.
-When requested, the payment card chip provides the card issuer's public key certificate and SSAD to the terminal.
+When requested, the payment card chip provides the card issuer's public key certificate and Signed Static Application Data (SSAD) to the terminal.
 The terminal retrieves the CA's public key from local storage and uses it to confirm trust for the CA and, if trusted, to verify the card issuer's public key was signed by the CA. If the card issuer's public key is valid, the terminal uses the card issuer's public key to verify the card's SSAD was signed by the card issuer.